kupferlauncher/kupfer/Documentation/Manual.rst

 ``provides()``
     Return a sequence of all precise Leaf types the Source may contain

+``initialize()``
+    Called when the source should be made ready to use.
+This is where it should register for external change callbacks, for example.

 ``get_leaf_repr()``
     Return a Leaf that represents the Source, if applicable; for example the DirectorySource is represented by a FileLeaf for the directory.